Putnam Investments LLC Cuts Stock Position in Laureate Education, Inc. (NASDAQ:LAUR)

-Putnam Investments LLC lowered its position in Laureate Education, Inc. (NASDAQ:LAUR – Get Rating) by 11.0% during the third quarter, Holdings Channel reports.
-The institutional investor owned 152,720 shares of the company’s stock after selling 18,808 shares during the quarter.
-Putnam Investments LLC’s holdings in Laureate Education were worth $1,611,000 as of its most recent SEC filing.
+Putnam Investments LLC lessened its stake in shares of Laureate Education, Inc. (NASDAQ:LAUR – Get Rating) by 11.0% during the 3rd quarter, Holdings Channel reports.
+The firm owned 152,720 shares of the company’s stock after selling 18,808 shares during the quarter.
+Putnam Investments LLC’s holdings in Laureate Education were worth $1,611,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other institutional investors and hedge funds have also recently modified their holdings of the company.
-O Shaughnessy Asset Management LLC grew its position in Laureate Education by 18.0% during the 2nd quarter.
-O Shaughnessy Asset Management LLC now owns 28,475 shares of the company’s stock worth $329,000 after purchasing an additional 4,351 shares during the last quarter.
-Fox Run Management L.L.C. purchased a new stake in Laureate Education during the 3rd quarter worth approximately $373,000.
-Amundi grew its position in Laureate Education by 41.1% during the 2nd quarter.
-Amundi now owns 348,188 shares of the company’s stock worth $3,844,000 after purchasing an additional 101,413 shares during the last quarter.
-Allspring Global Investments Holdings LLC grew its position in Laureate Education by 14.1% during the 3rd quarter.
-Allspring Global Investments Holdings LLC now owns 22,104 shares of the company’s stock worth $233,000 after purchasing an additional 2,733 shares during the last quarter.
+Several other large investors also recently bought and sold shares of the stock.
+Vanguard Group Inc. grew its position in Laureate Education by 80.4% during the 1st quarter.
+Vanguard Group Inc. now owns 10,900,035 shares of the company’s stock worth $129,165,000 after purchasing an additional 4,858,080 shares during the last quarter.
+BlackRock Inc. grew its position in Laureate Education by 6.1% during the 3rd quarter.
+BlackRock Inc. now owns 9,253,115 shares of the company’s stock worth $97,621,000 after purchasing an additional 535,886 shares during the last quarter.
+Dimensional Fund Advisors LP grew its position in Laureate Education by 7.5% during the 3rd quarter.
+Dimensional Fund Advisors LP now owns 5,424,263 shares of the company’s stock worth $57,227,000 after purchasing an additional 376,735 shares during the last quarter.
+Wellington Management Group LLP grew its position in Laureate Education by 0.3% during the 1st quarter.
+Wellington Management Group LLP now owns 3,172,803 shares of the company’s stock worth $37,597,000 after purchasing an additional 9,473 shares during the last quarter.
 Finally, Park West Asset Management LLC grew its position in Laureate Education by 16.8% during the 3rd quarter.
 Park West Asset Management LLC now owns 2,625,149 shares of the company’s stock worth $27,695,000 after purchasing an additional 377,761 shares during the last quarter.
 Hedge funds and other institutional investors own 71.25% of the company’s stock.

 Laureate Education Stock Down 1.0 %